 Are you wondering what clothes to pack for Africa?
 Packing for Africa can be downright daunting if you’ve never been.
-Whether you’re on an overland safari, Peace Corp Volunteer, a mission trip, or just traveling around the massive continent, it’s important to make sure you’re prepared.
+Whether you’re on an overland safari, a Peace Corps assignment, a mission trip, or just traveling around the continent, it’s essential to make sure you’re prepared.

-Once you get outside of South Africa and African capital cities, it will be hard to replenish your wardrobe and even a little difficult to stock up on basic essentials, so you will want to ensure you arrive with the necessities.
+Once you get outside South Africa and African capital cities, it will be hard to replenish your wardrobe and even a little challenging to stock up on essentials, so you will want to ensure you arrive with the necessities.
+Many African cities have all the modern conveniences you would come to expect anywhere in the world.
+However, it can be challenging to find a lot of items in the more rural areas where many travelers head.

 This Africa packing list is a guide for everyday travel around Africa.
-We traversed the continent and have spent a lot of time traveling around Africa.
-After all that time, we think we have nailed down what to pack for Southern and Eastern Africa.
+We traversed the continent, visiting nearly 20 countries, and have spent almost two years traveling around Africa.
+After all that time, we have nailed down what to pack for Southern, North, and Eastern Africa.

 Tips For Your Africa Packing List